a5hhaad/SmartCalculator/README.md

 - User-friendly interface with a modern look.
 - 3D button effects for an engaging user experience.

+## Live Demo
+You can view the live demo of the calculator [here](https://a5hhaad.github.io/SmartCalculator/).

 ## Installation
 To run this project locally, follow these steps:
 1. Clone the repository: